 Often times, felony and misdemeanor drug offenses can carry a lesser sentence or a possible dismissal, but you need someone who knows the law and will aggressively advocate for you.

 Domestic violence charges

 Most criminal cases are not black and white, however, domestic violence offenses are particularly grey.
-California law encourages officers responding to a domestic dispute or domestic violence call to arrest to person who is the most aggressive of the parties or the one who first initiates the physical aggression.
+CA law encourages officers responding to a domestic dispute or domestic violence call to arrest to person who is the most aggressive of the parties or the one who first initiates the physical aggression.
 Bottom line; someone is going to jail.

 Whether bail is posted or the judge releases you on your own recognizance, much needs to be determined in order to have proper representation as soon as you are released from jail.
 Is there an emergency protective order?
 Is the alleged victim filing for a temporary or permanent restraining order?
 If so, you need to know how this affects you and what your restrictions are so you do not violate the order.
 Also, does the other party involved wish to cooperate with the District Attorney?
 If they do not wish to cooperate and choose not to testify, your charges could be significantly reduced or even dismissed.
 This is not automatic however, which is why you need an attorney who will stand beside you and who knows the ins and the outs of the law when it comes to domestic violence charges.